canonical/nginx-ingress-integrator-operator/docs/how-to/secure-an-ingress-with-tls.md

 * A laptop or desktop running Ubuntu (or you can use a VM).

-* [Juju and Microk8s](https://juju.is/docs/olm/microk8s) installed.
+* [Juju and MicroK8s](https://juju.is/docs/olm/microk8s) installed.
 We'll also want to make sure the ingress add-on is enabled, which we can do by running `microk8s enable ingress`.

 * [Charmcraft](https://juju.is/docs/sdk/install-charmcraft) installed.

-* A working Nginx-ingress-integrator deployment.
+* A working `nginx-ingress-integrator` deployment.

-* Openssl installed.
+* OpenSSL installed.

 ## Creating the TLS secret